MUNsdh/readthedocs/docs/source/Creating Web Apps Using Bubble.rst

 (photo 42)

 Now add a popup container to the page.
-Overlay a title that says "New Post", along with a Multiline Input and a Picture Uploader.
+Overlay a title that says "New Post", along with a Multiline Input, a Picture Uploader and a button that says "Submit".
 Change the style of each of these elements to match the theme of your website.
 The popup should now look something like this:

 (photo 43)

+Start a workflow for the "Submit" button.
+Select Data(Things)>Create a new thing.
+Under "Type", select "post".
+We are goingto set this post's fields as shown here:

+(photo 45)

+Create another action for reseting the inputs in the popup.
+When you open the action selection menu, you might see this action under a heading that says "Recommended next action".
+If that is the case, click that.
+If that does not appear for you, navigate to Element Actions>Reset inputs.

+(photo 46)

+The last action we want is to hide the popup.
+Add a new action and navigate to Element Actions>Hide.
+When the action's window pops up, select the popup name in the "Element" dropdown.